haskell-game/brainstorming/graphics-api-proposal.md

 implementation), we could probably make it more general.
 We should strongly consider this generalization.
 This is only a first proposal.

-Most of the API falls out of these denotations. `Color` are `Image` are both instances of `Monoid`.
+Most of the API falls out of these denotations. `Color` and `Image` are both instances of `Monoid`.
 Affine transformations can be applied to `Image`.